President, Eyumojock Traditional Rulers Association 2020 – 2023

 He was later called upon by his peers of the Ejagham clan to lead them as President, Eyumojock Tradition Rulers Association, a position he held for four hears.

-Chief Obenofunde (middle) after a joint session of EjT representatives and Eyumojock Traditional Rulers during the ELC intelligibility test.
+Chief Obenofunde (middle) after the joint session of EjT representatives and other Eyumojock Traditional Rulers during the ELC intelligibility test.

 It was in this capacity as President, of Ejagham Chiefs that he got the Ejagham clan recognised in the Police records of Cameroon.
 (Prior to this, the Ejagham people had, in the police records, been assimilated to the Bayangi clan).